Stretch (rapper): 2Pac's group Thug Life

 In 1992, with rapper Big Syke, 2Pac and Stretch recorded "Thug Life."
-In 1993, that song is still unreleased, Tupac expanded the group, named Thug Life, and got it on Interscope Records, releasing in 1994 the group's only album, Thug Life: Volume 1.
-Stretch produced and rapped on "Thug Music" and the lead single, "Bury Me a G." Amid controversy over lyrics, the label cut "Out on Bail", which Tupac and Stretch performed at The '94 Source Awards, anyway, and "Runnin' from tha Police", featuring Biggie Smalls.
+In 1993, that song was still unreleased, so Tupac expanded the group, also named Thug Life, and got it signed to Interscope Records, releasing in 1994 the group's only album, Thug Life: Volume 1.
+Stretch produced and rhymed on the song "Thug Music".
+Amid controversy over lyrics, the label cut "Out on Bail", which Tupac and Stretch performed at The ’94 Source Awards, anyway, and "Runnin' from tha Police", featuring Biggie Smalls.

 In 1993, Tupac met Biggie, a promising young rapper from Brooklyn, on his visit to California.
 Tupac supported and mentored him, a prospective member of Thug Life.
 During 1993, Live Squad, 2Pac, and Biggie performed a joint set at Maryland's Bowie State University, in Prince George's County, Maryland. and recorded "House Of Pain," unreleased, for Biggie's debut album in the making.

 Biggie's debut album arrived, without the song, in 1994 as Ready to Die.
 The alliance was severed through events on the night of November 30, 1994, at the Times Square building of Quad Recording Studios.

 November 1994 shooting

 In late 1994, Tupac was reportedly hired by fledgling music manager James "Jimmy Henchman" Rosemond to record a verse for rapper Lil' Shawn's single "Dom Perignon."
 Arriving with Stretch and two others, they reportedly found rapper Lil' Cease—a member of the Bad Boy record label's circle via Biggie's side group Junior M.A.F.I.A.—watching the sidewalk from above and greeting them.
 In the lobby, three men pulled pistols to rob Tupac, who, resisting, was shot five times.

 Suspecting a shooting as the primary motive, Tupac pointed to, among others, Henchman and Biggie.
-Blaming Henchman for the setup, Tupac accused Biggie of withholding prior knowledge.
+Blaming Henchman and Haitian Jack for the setup, Tupac accused Biggie of withholding prior knowledge.

 The day after the shooting Tupac was convicted in a Manhattan court of sexual assault.
 On February 14, 1995, he was sentenced to at least a year and a half in prison.
 In March, 2Pac's third album, Me Against the World, was released with Stretch removed from its track "So Many Tears."
 In a jailhouse interview published in April, Tupac discusses the November shooting and Stretch, incidentally 6'8":

 "I was, like, 'What should I do?'
 I’m thinking Stretch is going to fight; he was towering over those niggas.
 From what I know about the criminal element, if niggas come to rob you, they always hit the big nigga first.
 But they didn’t touch Stretch; they came straight to me."